byzyworks/tridymake-mscs-edition/README.md

 An optional numeric value assigned to a tag that is associated to the tag's identifier inside of context expressions.

 ### **Token**
-Any string of characters that is interpreted by TridyDB to have a special, non-divisable meaning.
+Any string of characters that is interpreted by Tridymake to have a special, non-divisable meaning.
 That can be a clause, a tag, or any number of characters tied to raw input.

 ### **Token Carry**
-A mechanism invoked in some modes of interfacing with TridyDB, where the user enters a statement that is incomplete, or forms only part of a statement, often because it is being streamed in over multiple lines.
+A mechanism invoked in some modes of interfacing with Tridymake, where the user enters a statement that is incomplete, or forms only part of a statement, often because it is being streamed in over multiple lines.
 With token carry, leftover tokens not part of a complete statement are continually "carried over" until the statement is finished, and can be further processed.

 ### **Tokenization**
 The process of reading characters from a string of Tridy code, and extracting an ordered list of tokens from it.